Just when you thought you couldn’t possibly find more uses for your drill

 But five accessories stayed in my drill kit because they have proved their worth as both timesavers and problem solvers again and again.
 One advantage of these tool accessories is that you can use them with either corded or cordless drills.
 In addition, they’re cheap and can be obtained at most hardware stores, lumberyards and home centers.

 Depending on your skill level and range of tasks, you’ll soon develop a feel for what drill gadgets work best for you.
-Here are my favorites:
+Here are my favorite drill attachments: